keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 - The search for a cheap route to quinine to treat malaria

 William Henry Perkin discovered artifical purple dye entirely by accident.
-His motivation was not encoloration, but Empire.
+His motivation was not encolouration, but Empire.
 - Perkin and the dye industry
 [Perkin and Hofmann](https://pubs.rsc.org/en/content/articlelanding/1896/ct/ct8966900596)
 - The search for cheap feedstocks